Are you planning a trip to Montreal?

 The courses are as low as 2 feet from the ground, which is perfect for young children, and as high as 35 feet above the ground.

-It is super fun and you get to have some amazing views from the Old Montreal, one of the most beautiful neighbourhoods in the city.
+It is super fun and you get to have some amazing views from Old Montreal, one of the most beautiful neighborhoods in the city.

 The park was designed with kids in mind, but adults will also have a lot of fun climbing abroad those giant ships.

-At Voiles en Voiles, there are also a lot of other activities to do including a 5D Movie Theatre, climbing wall, merry-go-round, inflatable games and a totally safe archery tag arena.
+Other activities include a 5D Movie Theatre, climbing wall, merry-go-round, inflatable games, and an archery tag arena.

 Montreal is well-known for its art scene.